Why should you think about changing course towards a product-led growth strategy?

 Why is PLG the future of SaaS?

-In the early days of the product-led growth model, all you had to do was whip out your credit card after the end of the trial period and select the plan or features you liked.
+In the early days of the product-led growth model, all you had to do was whip out your credit card at the end of the trial period and select the plan or features you liked.

 "As more and more companies deploy this style of selling, it's the companies who truly understand what the customer wants, what the customer is doing, and why they're doing it, that will win the most," says Ryan Nutley, Director of Sales Engineering at Datadog.